-The Method and Run Control

-view additionally incorporates a system status bar, a sample information area, that may be configured for single runs or automated runs, and a schematic instrument interface diagram for GC, LC, LC/MSD configurations.
+The Method and Run Control view additionally incorporates a system status bar, a sample information area, that may be configured for single runs or automated runs, and a schematic instrument interface diagram for GC, LC, LC/MSD, CE and CE/MSD configurations.
 The schematic instrument interface diagram uses hot spots to allow rapid access to instrument parameters and an animated graphical overview of the status of each analysis as it proceeds.
 The schematic instrument diagram may be turned off if it is not required, to save memory and other Windows resources.

-The Data Analysis view extends the standard toolbar to specific data analysis modes including integration, calibration, reporting, annotation, signal comparison and additional specialized modes if the appropriate modules are installed.
-Each of these separate data analysis modes are supported with a mode-specific toolset.
+The Data Analysis view is headed by the navigation table to sort, group and review data of the samples selected here.
+The toolbar below extends to specific data analysis tasks including integration, calibration, reporting, reprocessing, annotation, signal comparison and additional specialized tasks if the appropriate modules are installed.
+Each of these separate data analysis modes are supported with a task-specific toolbar of its own.